a-r-d/a-r-d.github.io/_posts/2022-05-22-concerned-about-the-world-ask-gpt3.markdown

 date: 2022-05-22
 layout: post
 slug: 2022-05-22-concerned-about-the-world-ask-gpt3
-title: Concerned aboout the world?
+title: Concerned about the world?
 Ask GPT-3!
 description: What does the AI oracle completion API have to say about the current state of things in the world?
 ---